bzzix/laravel-page-builder/README.md

 composer dump-autoload
 ```

-## Step 5: Publish Configuration Files
+## Step 5: Publish Configuration, Assets, and Migrations
-To publish the configuration files provided by this package, run the following Artisan command:
+To publish the configuration files, assets, and migrations provided by this package, run:

 ```bash
 php artisan vendor:publish --provider="Bzzix\PageBuilder\PageBuilderServiceProvider"
 ```

+This will deploy:
-This will deploy `asset` files inside the public folder with the name `bzzix-pagebuilder` and the file `bzzix-pagebuilder.php` inside the `config` folder.
+- `asset` files inside the public folder (`bzzix-pagebuilder`)
+- the config file inside the `config` folder
+- the migration file inside the `database/migrations` folder

 ## Step 6: Configure Basic Settings
 To start using this package, follow these steps to configure the basic settings: